Fort George, Ontario: Navy Hall

-Museum operations
+Museum and tours

 Parks Canada operates the fort as a living museum providing visitors a glimpse of military life in 19th century Upper Canada, as well as exhibits on the War of 1812.
 A number of its exhibits focus on lieutenant governor Simcoe, as well as the Provincial Marine, the maritime equivalent of the Canadian militia.

 The museum contains several artifacts that originate from the fort during the War of 1812 period, including a portrait of an officer from the 100th Regiment of Foot that was stationed; a sword believed to be carried by an officer of the Royal Engineers, and a sword belt plate from the Lincoln and Welland Militia.

+In addition to its historical significance, Fort George is often considered one of the most haunted places in Canada.
+As a key military post during the War of 1812, Fort George has become the center of hundreds of paranormal reports, ranging from sightings of a benevolent spirit to unexplained noises and ghostly apparitions.
+The stories of these supposed hauntings are shared through historical ghost tours operated by the Friends of Fort George, a non-profit organization established in 1987.
+Officially known as the Friends of Niagara National Historic Sites, Inc., the group was formed at the invitation of Parks Canada, with support from local residents eager to take part in preserving and interpreting the site.
+Through their tours, visitors experience a blend of history and legend that keeps the haunted legacy of Fort George alive.